NJ (908) 688-5577

 When the toes are forced to curl downwards due to the middle joints of the toes tightening up, they form what is known as a hammertoe.
 Hammertoes, which can affect any toe but the big toe, are often most uncomfortable at the top of the toes where they rub against shoes.
 There are two types of hammertoes and they are both affected by the toe’s mobility.
 Flexible hammertoes can be manually straightened out, but rigid hammertoes can not be straightened out and they are very painful and limited in movement.
 Patients who are struggling with a hammertoe should make sure their shoes have a high and wide toe box to give the toes enough space.
 Persistent hammertoes should be checked by a podiatrist for possible treatment options that may include surgery.

 Hammertoes can be a painful condition to live with.
-For more information, contact one of our podiatrists of Advanced Podiatry.
+For more information, contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor will answer any of your foot- and ankle-related questions.

 Hammertoe